 | Span 65 (Sorbitan Tristearate) | 2.1 | High-stability systems, chocolate |

-Ratio guidance: Span:Tween = 3:1 to 6:1.
-The Span fraction anchors the W/O interface; a small Tween addition helps produce finer water droplets — but too much Tween risks phase inversion.
+Ratio guidance: Span:Polysorbate = 3:1 to 6:1.
+The Span fraction anchors the W/O interface; a small Polysorbate addition helps produce finer water droplets — but too much Polysorbate risks phase inversion.

 Phase inversion occurs when the continuous and dispersed phases swap — an O/W emulsion becomes W/O, or vice versa.
 In food manufacturing, this is usually undesirable: a margarine that inverts to O/W loses its functionality entirely.